How this started

 Traveling

-Every move works in a hotel room, an airport gate, or a coffee shop.
+Adaptable exercises for airports, planes, hotel rooms.
 Pelvic marches, standing rotations, foot work — all invisible to everyone around you.
+No equipment, no floor space needed.

 Injured